cloudinary-developers/Build-a-Mini-Netflix-Clone-with-Vue/README.md

 # [Build a Mini Netflix Clone with Vue](https://cloudinary.gitbooks.io/build-a-mini-netflix-clone-with-vue/content/)

-In this lab, we will build out a **Mini Netflix** with Vue and Cloudinary in 10 minutes.
-In fact, I think we might build it less time.
-Check out the demo.
+In this lab, we will build out a **Mini Netflix** with Vue and Cloudinary in 10 minutes (possible less).
+Check out the live [Demo](https://stupefied-mirzakhani-71dd38.netlify.com/).

 Developers are constantly faced with challenges of building complex products every single day.
 And there are constraints on the time needed to build out the features of these products.